ElektraInitiative/PermaplanT/doc/decisions/frontend_end_to_end_testing.md

 - Screenshots
 - Diagrams

-All of them would fit our constraints, so at the end it was between the two giants Selenium and Playwright.
+Most of them would fit our constraints, so at the end it was between Selenium and Playwright, which had the biggest communities and overall great features.
-We chose Playwright because it allows us to get elements by text instead of css selectors.
+We chose Playwright because it allows us to get elements also by text and not only css selectors.
+Playwright has a very smooth installation and a superior documentation in comparison to selenium.
 We need headless browser support, so we can run the tests in our pipeline.

 ### Considered Alternatives